 A company can have many employees.
 Yet in law and in grammar it is a single entity.

-Always use singular verbs with companies, even when the company name sounds plural.
+You should always use singular verbs with companies, even when the company name sounds plural.
 The same applies to countries, political parties, governments and partnerships.

 All are singular.

 That may be true.
 Even if the company in question are a bunch of great people who really are fun to do business with, that’s not the point.
 It’s still a singular legal and grammatical entity.
 And anyway, we all know companies are staffed by humans.

-Yet incorrect grammar makes your writing and, more important, your meaning, unclear.
+The problem here is that incorrect grammar makes your writing and, more important, your meaning, unclear.

 When you write they do you mean the company or all the people who work for the company?
 If you mean the employees, then make this clear.
 There’s nothing wrong with talking about, say, the staff at my local café.

 Resist all temptation to treat companies as plurals.
 That goes for countries, political parties, governments and other organisations.